Cunningham Writing Contest Rules

 What can I win?

 All winners will have their work published online and be recognized at a University awards ceremony.
 Winners will have their names inscribed on a plaque in Trine’s Taylor Hall.
 A booklet with all winning submissions will also be published, with winners receiving a free copy.
+Cash prizes and certificates will also be awarded.

 What are the prizes?